Open Air Ministries

 1. Does OAM, Inc. work with churches?

 Yes.
-First, various groups from churches are trained to do evangelism.
+Various groups from churches can be trained to do evangelism.

-Second, churches often like to hear what is happening with the ministry, so Joe
+Also, churches often like to hear what is happening with the ministry,

-goes to those churches to share the ministry and preach God's word.
-There are
+so Joe goes to those churches to share the ministry and preach God's

-also times to do VBS closings or other church related events.
+word.
+There are also times to do VBS closings or other church related

 2. Where does OAM do its outreach?

-simply more helpful than doing ministry alone.
-When working events, we usually go as a
+and simply more helpful than doing ministry alone.
+When working

 3. How is OAM supported?